jackiezeng01/CompRoboWarmupProject/README.md

 ![](pictures/drive_square_demo.gif)

 ## Approach
+For "Driving Square", the project description proposed two approaches: 1) timing or 2) Neato's on-board odometry.
+For simplicity, we chose the first approach.
 Drive square takes the most simple form of implementation: hard-coded values and a timer.
 The robot works by repeating the below behavior:
 - Move 1m with constant velocity for 2 seconds,
 - Wait for 1 second